 Subscribe to Econ Minors email list to stay in touch with our awesome ECON Community.

-At the start of your last semester, fill out the last form -- Approved Program of Study -- and submit it to Dr. Urmanbetova and your major advisor for signatures.
+At the start of your last semester, fill out the last form -- Approved Program of Study -- and submit it to David Palubeski and your major advisor for signatures.
 The signed form must be submitted to the registrar along with your application to graduate.